 - Make it kid-friendly by blending it with cocoa powder to create chocolate milk or strawberries to make strawberry milk.

 - Add fruit!
-During the summer, I love blending a few blueberries to make blueberry-flavored milk
+During the summer, I love blending a few blueberries to make blueberry-flavored milk or a blueberry smoothie.

 - Add coconut!
 Blend it with coconut chips to make coconut-flavored milk.